 Men's daywear used to be a matter of basic semiotics.
 You wore a suit, in charcoal grey or navy blue, to look like everyone else.
 "Trust me," the suit said to other men in suits, "I'm no threat.
 I'll fit in."
 You wore a white or pale shirt like everyone else, but you could sport a racily patterned tie, to show you had some personality.
 When ties dropped out of fashion, shirts had to bear the burden of expressing their owner's wild side, but they rarely offered much beyond non-matching collars.
 Things improved in the last decade, shirts were suddenly available in darker single colours and vivid pastels – teal, puce, lilac – and the 40-something gentleman's wardrobe became a spectrum of discreet, well-mannered, decorous homogeneity.
 "I just want to be like everyone else," these shirts said, "I don't want to seem assertive."

 When Jennings sold the company four years ago, the new owners discontinued the loudies.
-"Although the loud shirt line has had a great run," they said, "nowadays it's seen as being worn only by middle-aged guys at barbecues."
+"Although the loud shirt line has had a great run," the company said, "nowadays it's seen as being worn only by middle-aged guys at barbecues."

-Ted Baker, the high-street chain, has been dabbling in loud designs for a while – they're more expensive (£120) and involve more coherent patterns, but they're "statement" shirts nonetheless.
+Ted Baker, the high-street chain, has been dabbling in loud designs for a while – they're more expensive (£120) and involve more coherent patterns that Desigual but they're "statement" shirts nonetheless.
 In its formal Pashion range, the Loather, Abeesh and Anvil shirts offer handsome grey floral prints with double cuffs and mother-of-pearl buttons.

 For the same outlay, you could indulge in the glorious extravaganza of colour and slightly mad attention to detail that characterises Robert Graham, the California firm co-founded by Robert Stock, who once co-designed the Chaps fancy-jeans label with Ralph Lauren.
 He started the business that half-bears his name (the shadowy "Graham" departed some time ago) in 2001 and sells shirts to 1,000 stores in 12 countries.
 It has standalone shops only in Los Angeles and Las Vegas.

+The former, in Venice, LA, is a riot of colour and light, rail after rail of the richest fabrics, silk-embroidered, pleated, pin-tucked, given contrasting colours and patterns at collar and cuffs.
 The owners are clearly appealing to a new, Sixties-retro market of fashion magpies attracted by the brightest colours and most extravagant details.
-When I visited the LA store this summer, I bought the Milan Sport (main picture) an ice-blue cotton-and-silk shirt whose orange paisley swirls on the pleated front are accented with silk embroidery and whose button-seam is a descending pattern of red, yellow and green chevrons.
+When I visited this summer, I bought the Milan Sport (main picture) an ice-blue cotton-and-silk shirt whose orange paisley swirls on the pleated front are accented with silk embroidery and whose button-seam is a descending pattern of red, yellow and green chevrons.
 It's a whole anthology of special effects – such as the surprise disclosure of a prismatic counter-pattern inside the cuff, which make impressionable strangers swoon.